makrai/notes/peters18-deep-contextlized-wd-reprs-naacl.md

   * complex characteristics of word use (e.g., syntax and semantics), and
   * how these uses vary across linguistic contexts (i.e., to model polysemy)
 * Our word vectors are
-  * learned functions of the internal states of a deep bidirectional language model (biL[ST]M), which is pretrained on a large text corpus
+  * learned functions of the internal states of a deep bidirectional LM (biL[ST]M)
+  * pretrained on a large text corpus
   * can be easily added to existing models and
   * significantly improve the SOTA across six challenging NLP problems, including question answering, textual entailment and sentiment analysis